peteroupc/html3dutil/tutorials/glmath.md

 The difference between a left-handed and right-handed coordinate system affects how 3D points are transformed, mainly in the projection and view matrices.
-The projection and view matrices returned by {@link H3DU.Math}
+The projection and view matrices returned by {@link Math}
 matrix methods are designed for a right-handed coordinate system.
 Their documentation describes how to adjust them for a left-handed coordinate system.